-So basically this is the default game mode where you play and earn hype points.
+So basically, this is the default game mode where you play and earn hype points.

 As you earn Hype Points, you climb the Hype Leaderboard and progress further into various leagues.

-Once you have gathered enough Hype Points and reached the Champion League, you can then look into your chances for the flagship Fortnite Champion Series.
+Once you have gathered enough Hype Points and reached the Champion League, you can look into your chances for the flagship Fortnite Champion Series.

 What is Fortnite Champion Series?

-Fortnite Champion Series is the ultimate tournament series where Champion ranked players and Champion ranked teams compete against each other.
+Fortnite Champion Series is the ultimate tournament series where Champion ranked players, and Champion ranked teams compete against each other.

-Build Guide for Best PC for Fortnite
+Build Guide for Fortnite

 Official Fortnite System Requirements